tlanfer/brbscenes/README.md

 In your OBS, set up a BRB scene with the source as named in the config.
 You can add other sources to the scene and the tool will only toggle those named in the config.
+It will trigger no matter where in the message the trigger appears.

 ![obs sources](docs/obs.png)